ocademy-ai/machine-learning/_sources/machine-learning-productionization/overview.md

 ## Deployment

 The model training itself is handled manually.
-Every day, raw daily projections for all 50 US states and select international countries will be uploaded onto COVID-19 Projections [GitHub Pages](https://pages.github.com/).
+Every day, raw daily projections for all 50 US states and select international countries will be uploaded onto the COVID-19 Projections [GitHub Pages](https://pages.github.com/).
 This will trigger the website building process, which is managed by Github Action and fully CI/CD.

 ```{figure} ../../images/covid19-projection-github-action.png
 ---